The Dam Half and Dam Full courses are

 stream crossing near the end.

-You’ll turn right (south) on McCall Dam Road and see the final
+You’ll turn right (south) onto McCall Dam Road and see the final

 Rocky Corner Trail!
 You’ll have a gradual uphill approach on